 Data types that are not built-in.

 Floating-point data types that are not equivalent to a built-in type.

 Run-Time Parameters and S-Function Compatibility Diagnostics

 If you set model configuration parameter S-function upgrades

-generator instructs you to upgrade S-functions that you create with the
+code generator instructs you to upgrade S-functions generated from subsystems.

-You can work around this limitation by setting parameter S-function upgrades
+To work around this limitation, set parameter S-function upgrades

-When using the S-function system target file, the code generator restricts I/O to correspond to the root model Inport and Outport blocks (or the Inport and Outport blocks of the Subsystem block from which the S-function target was generated).
+When using the S-function system target file, the code generator restricts input and output to correspond to the root model Inport and Outport blocks (or the Inport and Outport blocks of the Subsystem block from which the S-function target was generated).
 The code generator does not produce code for Goto or From blocks.

 To work around this restriction, create your model and subsystem with the required Inport and Outport blocks, instead of using Goto and From blocks to pass data between the root model and subsystem.
 In the model that incorporates the generated S-function, you would then add Goto and From blocks.